Rex-noir/Todox/Backend/README.md

 -   `GET /email/verify/{id}/{hash}`: Verify a user's email address
 -   `POST /email/verify/send`: Send a new email verification notification

+### User Information Update

+-   `PUT/PATCH /users/{user}`: Update user information (only authenticated users can update their own information)

 Note: All API endpoints (except authentication and email verification not including the 'send' endpoints) require authentication using Laravel Sanctum.

 Note: Don't forget to set up your database connection in the `.env` file and run the necessary migrations and seeders.
 Note : Don't forget to set up your own email configuration in the `.env` file for email verification.

+Note : Current configuration uses MailGun free version which limit the sending of emails to only whitelisted emails.
+If you use MailGun or other services alike, don't forget to whitelist your email address during development.